Brett Lindstrom: 2015 session

 In the 2015 session of the Legislature, Lindstrom was appointed to the Banking, Commerce, and Insurance Committee, and to the Natural Resources Committee.
 He ran for the chair of the Nebraska Retirement Systems Committee, in defiance of an unwritten rule under which freshman legislators did not run for leadership posts, losing by a 24–25 vote to incumbent Jeremy Nordquist.
 The closeness of the vote was attributed in part to the influx of conservative senators after the 2014 election; Nordquist, a Democrat, had supported the Affordable Care Act and the proposal to expand Medicaid in Nebraska thereunder, and a 2014 referendum that increased the state's minimum wage.

 2022 Nebraska gubernatorial election

 Lindstrom, a state senator at the time, came in third for the Republican primary for the 2022 Nebraska gubernatorial election in a competitive race shaped by intra-party divisions and the influence of former President Donald Trump.
 His opponents included Charles Herbster, a businessman endorsed by Trump, and Jim Pillen, a University of Nebraska Regent backed by outgoing Governor Pete Ricketts.
 Ultimately, Pillen won the primary, defeating both Lindstrom and Herbster.

 2026 U.S. House election

 In July 2025, Lindstrom announced his candidacy in Nebraska's 2nd congressional district for the 2026 election.
-The seat is open following the planned retirement of incumbent Republican Don Bacon.
+The seat was open following the planned retirement of incumbent Republican Don Bacon.
+He withdrew from the campaign in January 2026, stating that he did not want to engage with the "divisiveness of modern politics."
+Shortly after, he changed his party affiliation to nonpartisan.

+2026 Nebraska gubernatorial election

+In July 2026, Lindstrom announced his candidacy for governor of Nebraska as an independent.
+He submitted over 5,000 signatures to qualify for the ballot on August 4, 2026.
+However, on August 14, the Secretary of State's office announced that he had failed to collect sufficient valid signatures to qualify for the general election ballot.
+Despite submitting over 5,000 signatures — more than the 4,000 required to qualify — nearly 2,000 signatures were invalidated mainly due to fraud.
+Lindstrom's campaign stated that circulators contracted through a professional signature firm "cost the campaign its place" on the ballot.
+On September 1, Lind announced that he filed to run as a member of the newly formed America First Party.